Yuno-Tesu/Tp-Link-XC220-G3v-v2-Firmware/README.md

 I happen to own the [tp-link XC220-G3v AC1200 Wireless VoIP XPON Router](https://www.tp-link.com/in/service-provider/gpon/xc220-g3v/).
 I have a BSNL internet connection and a landline which is one of the reasons for me getting this particular product.
 I bought it off [Amazon](https://www.amazon.in/TP-Link-XC220-G3V-Wireless-External-Management/dp/B0BKC6PTTZ).

 ## It is always safe to download firware from the official source, tp-link.
 I am in no way affiliated to either tp-link or BSNL.
-This repository's purpose is to provide the firmware, which as of not is not available on the tp-link website.
+This repository's purpose is to provide the firmware, which as of now is not available on the tp-link website.
 I am just sharing what I have been given.
 If this is not an accepable way to share the firmware, I would gladly remove it, given proper reasons are provided.

 ## Configuration